 April 30, 2017

-Since inception subscription models for newspapers have been a hard sell.
-It is also not hard to see why.
-Sure, there is the question of quality, of brand loyalty, and even incidental spending – a main masthead in the author’s hometown of Melbourne currently campaigns on subscription for just 50c (USD 38c) a day – but the essential challenge to this has been ‘why would I buy access to news when I can get it for free?’
+Since inception subscription models for newspapers have been a hard sell for many.
+Sure, there’s the question of quality, of brand loyalty, and even incidental spending – a main masthead in the author’s hometown of Melbourne currently campaigns on subscription for just 50c (USD 38c) a day – but a tough question remains: Why would I buy access to news when I can get it for free?

-In an effort to win subscriptions many newspapers have been receptive to a freemium model.
-From the Age in Melbourne all the way across the world to the New York Times, many newspapers have given readers a form of free access.
-This may be 1 article a day (reset every 24 hours), all the way up to 30 articles a month (not reset daily but merely capped at 30), and beyond.
+In seeking to win subscriptions many newspapers now operate on a freemium model.
+From The Age in Melbourne all the way across the world to The New York Times, many newspapers now give readers a form of free access.
+This may be 1 article a day (reset every 24 hours), up to 30 articles a month (not reset daily but merely capped at 30), and beyond.